openlattice/openlattice-help-site-old/_guides/integrations-3.md

         password: "<your_password to your OpenLattice database>"
 ```

-Below is an example of how parameters would be filled out to transfer a file onto the OpenLattice platform.
-As an example we use our sample healthcare demo data, which is synthetic and does not contain any real people.
-If one wanted to copy over the entire table, in the `sql:` line one would say `SELECT * FROM demo_health`.
-Here we show a simple subset of data being pulled out, if for instance one wanted to copy over only records for people named "Jennifer".
-We are copying it into a training database on the OpenLattice server calld "example_integration".
+Below are two examples of how parameters would be filled out to transfer a file onto the OpenLattice platform.
+We use our sample healthcare and criminal justice demo datasets, which are available to view on the [**OpenLattice gallery**](https://openlattice.com); these data are synthetic and do not contain any real people.
+We are copying these into a training database on the OpenLattice server calld "example_integration".
+The `sql:` lines must specify either an entire table, or a subquery.
+* If one wanted to copy over an entire table, in the `sql:` line one would simply specify the table name, such as `"demo_justice"` in the first example below.
+* If one wanted to query a subset of data, one needs to make it a subquery as is shown in the second example below, for a hypothetical situation where one wanted to copy over only records for people named "Jennifer".
+Note the `\"` needed surrounding a column name if it contains capital letters.

 NOTE in this example the table is being read from and copied to the same database.
 In a real situation, the `source` and `destination` URLs will differ.